 Safety is an important component of maintaining and operating DoD facilities.
 Consider safety during design.
 Incorporate a hazards review into the regular design review process to ensure systems safety has been considered at the earliest phases of project development to reduce and mitigate unintentional maintenance and operational hazards.
-Army projects will incorporate the safety engineering practices delineated under the Facilities Systems Safety (FASS) program as prescribed under AR PAM 385-16, System Safety Management Guide, to the extent practicable and feasible.
-Air Force projects will incorporate the safety engineering practices delineated in AFMAN 91-203, Air Force Consolidated Occupational Safety Instruction, to the extent practicable and feasible.
-For Navy the Designer of Record must follow the concepts from the most current ANSI/ASSP Z590.3, Prevention through Design: Guidelines for Addressing Occupational Hazards and Risks in Design and Redesign Processes.
+For Army projects, incorporate the safety engineering practices delineated under the Facilities Systems Safety (FASS) program as prescribed under DA PAM 385-16, to the extent practicable and feasible.
+For Air Force projects, incorporate the safety engineering practices delineated in DAFMAN 91-203, to the extent practicable and feasible.
+For Navy, the Designer of Record must follow the concepts from the most current ANSI/ASSP Z590.3.
 All DoD facilities must comply with DoDI 6055.01 and applicable Occupational Safety and Health Administration (OSHA) safety and health standards.